-Warning: \Where Spouse is mentioned in this booklet, it should be understood to mean married or Civil Partner.
-Partner is defined as a person living in a spousal type relationship with the member for 12 or more months at the time the application for cover is made.
+Where Partner is mentioned in this booklet, it should be understood to mean spouse, civil partner, partner.
+Partner is defined as a person living in a spousal type relationship with the member for 12 months at the time the application for cover is made.

-Note: If your spouse/partner is now different to the person you named on your original application form, and you wish to include them for cover under the Plan, a new application form must be completed.
+If your partner is now different to the person you named on your original form, and you wish to include them for cover under the Plan, a new application form must be completed.